QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 (TODO: The SSL options could be hardened for super-security.)

-Add the certificate to your devices (take a look at the bonus sections below), and confirm that Radicale is accessible at `https://piserver.local:5232` only!
+Add the certificate to your devices (take a look at the bonus sections below), and confirm that Radicale is only accessible at <https://piserver.local:5232>.

 ## Bonus: Importing Your Google Calender